- Medical Program

 Initially, smokable cannabis flower was not available, but this part of the legislation was repealed.

-"State Question 788 legalized marijuana, also known as cannabis, for medical purposes in Oklahoma.
+“State Question 788 legalized marijuana, also known as cannabis, for medical purposes in Oklahoma.
 The measure required a state-issued medical marijuana license to have a board-certified physician’s signature.
-The measure required no specific qualifying conditions to receive medical marijuana.
+The action required no specific qualifying conditions to receive medical marijuana.

 The measure allowed people with licenses to possess up to 3 ounces of marijuana on their person and 8 ounces of marijuana in their residence.
 A 7 percent tax was levied on marijuana sales, with revenue allocated to administrative costs, education, and drug and alcohol rehabilitation.